dev-astrocat/dev-astrocat/README.md

 - 👋🐱 Hi, I’m @dev-astrocat
 - 👀💻 I’m interested in software development.
-- 🌱🌿 I’m a newbie in this field and hope to figure out whether coding is right for me.
+- 🌱🌿  I’m a newbie in this field and hope to figure out whether coding is fit to me through doing some projects.
 - 🏡💜 This place is like my attic with test projects.
 Always welcome feedbacks and advices.
 Thanks!

 <!---